PhilipAB/vsc-mock-backend/README.md

 Added **description** column to Course table and **visited** column to Courseuserrelation table.
 Added route to update visited column.

+### Commit 24 - C24

+Changed status code to 409 on duplicate entries for course name.

 ## Known Issues

 A set of all known issues in this project.